zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

 # Getting started with Google Cloud

-This guide will take you from the default local stack to an opinionated cloud stack in no time.
+This guide will take you from the default local stack to a basic cloud stack in no time.
 This should help you get started with running your machine learning pipeline in production.